soulxmn/Productivity-App/doc/sprint2/PB.md

 This is the updated Product Backlog for Sprint 2.
-Completed tasks FROM SPRINT 1 have been included and tagged, as have been new additions.
+Completed tasks FROM SPRINT 1 have been included and tagged, as have been new additions below.

 # User Stories:
 1. **\[COMPLETED\]** As Lisa, a basic user, a basic user, I want to be able to register for an account, this way I can keep my tasks private.